ramazan-qandaxov/apexmotors/README.md

 ## Important Note

-The webpage is not populated so you will need to populate it manually.
-You can do it from /admin with credentials ```superuser : superpassword```
+The webpage is not populated so you will need to do it manually from /admin using credentials ```superuser : superpassword```.